samsbaxter/L1JetEnergyCorrections/README.md

 - Stage 1 *TODO*
 - Stage 2 *TODO*

-It is an attempt to unify previous fragments of code lying around, in a *generic* way.
+It is an attempt to unify previous fragments of code lying around in a generic way.

 ## Installation